 Bring on the Toys

 For kids, the bathroom is where serious stuff happens.
 That’s where they learn to use the potty and the basics of hygiene and grooming.
+Toys can be used to dental hygiene to keep teeth clean although you should visit the best dental professional in your area for routine appointments.
 It’s all serious stuff, and it’s intimidating for little ones who are just starting out.
 So why not take some of the pressure off and bring toys into the equation?
 Sure, bath tub toys are fun, but other toys can be multifunctional.

 Find a toy that your kids won’t mind being dubbed “bathroom only.”
 Solid plastic dinosaurs or other animals work great for this.
 Drill holes in the top of the toy and you’ve got a great toothbrush holder.